Eloping Abroad: Tips, Tricks, and Good-to-knows

 - Pack a few reusable shopping bags!
 If I plan on doing any shopping what-so-ever, I always do my best to pack a few reusable bags.
 Many grocery stores overseas don’t even offer bags at checkout or will charge you for every bag you use.
 Good for the environment, good for your wallet = a win win.

 - Have the best time!
 Take lots of photos, then come home and host a viewing party with your favorite people!
 Walk them through the photos and tell them all your favorite stories.
-Don’t be afraid to be proud of your incredible experience!
+Be proud of your incredible experience!

 Other Elopement Planning Resources